 Place the tea candle in the holder, and the small glass bowl on top.

 Put 10 drops of your choice of essential oils in the glass bowl (or tea cup well), then light the candle.
-The heat from the candle will warm the glass (or ceramic), causing the essential oil to evaporate slowly.
+The heat from the candle will warm the glass (or ceramic), causing the essential oil to slowly evaporate.
 Add additional oil as needed.